cibolabs/cibo_tilerlayer/README.md

 For more information on how to use this package, please refer to the [documentation](https://cibotilerlayer.readthedocs.io/).

-## Building from Source
+## Developer Guide

 Building CiboTiler is a little bit more complex than just installing some Python files.
 We need to have GDAL available with the Python bindings, plus all enough of the GDAL dependencies (GEOS, PROJ etc).
 See [our makefile](https://github.com/cibolabs/cibo_tilerlayer/blob/main/layers/cibo/Makefile) for more information.

-Currently, we are focused on building for ARM on a AWS Graviton machines.
-And make layers available for this.
+Currently, we are focused on building for ARM on a AWS Graviton machines and make layers available for this architecture.
 We will make `x86_64` builds available if there is demand.
 Do do this yourself you will need to pass through the `Architecture` parameter as `x86_64` into `template.yaml`.

 AWS SAM needs to be installed first.